josuedavi/CodePath/README.md

 ### App Description:

 <h3>
 This application essentially is a click and type app.
 The app background color is a lime green which with a click of "Change Background Color" button changes to white.
-With a button, "Change Text", you can change a label, " ," surrounded by a white background.Lastly, the user can change the color of the label with a button, "Change Text Color."
+With a button, "Change Text", you can change a label, " Hello!👋," surrounded by a white background.
+Lastly, the user can change the color of the label with a button, "Change Text Color."

 </h3>
 <br>